Containing the consequences in the event of an accident

 The Fehmarnbelt tunnel is designed to minimise the risk of accidents and their consequences should they arise.

-Should an accident occur, this will immediately be registered at the tunnel’s control centre, which is staffed around the clock.
-Via CCTV cameras, personnel at the control centre can monitor traffic and respond quickly in the event of an accident and alert the emergency services.
+Should an accident or critical incident occur, this will immediately be registered at the tunnel’s control centre and at the train traffic control centre in Copenhagen.
+Both control centres are staffed around the clock and are in contact with each other.
+Via CCTV cameras, personnel at the tunnel’s control centre can monitor road traffic and respond quickly in the event of an accident and alert the emergency services.

 Did you know that...